LetMeDream/Another-Chat/README.md

 ### Front
 1. Open a terminal.
-2. Navigate to the `server` folder:
+2. Navigate to the `front` folder:
 3. Run
 ```
   cd server